opral/monorepo/README.md

 **Features**
 - [x] Typesafety (no more missing translations/keys)
-- [x] Collaboration via the dashboard (don't use excel spreadsheets to manage your translations!)
+- [x] Collaboration via the dashboard
 - [x] Sync between dashboard and source code
 - [ ] OTA (Over the air updates without releasing a new version)